 Participants who select this format will prepare a 5- or 10-minute-long presentation in the weeks leading up to the event.
 Artist talks, speeches, and other presentations that last 5 to 10 minutes are included in this category.
 Many students choose to use slides or other presentation materials, but this is not required.

 During their assigned sessions, presenters will join a group of other participants in a presentation room and each share their 5- and 10-minute presentations.
 A moderator will be present to facilitate the session.
-10-minute presentations will be immediately followed by a short Q&A period.
-5-minute presentations have a Q&A period at the end of the session.
+All presentations will be followed by a 5-minute Q&A period.

 Film or Performance